platformsh/platformsh-docs/sites/friday/src/get-started/here/set-resources.md

 | [<additional-service>]| not set | not set | not set     | not set   | 1         |
 +-----------------------+---------+---------+-------------+-----------+-----------+
 ```

-The first question is what profile size you want applied to your application image.
-For now let's select the minimum `0.1`:
+2. Select the profile size you want applied to your application image.
+For instance, `0.1`:

 ```bash {location="Terminal"}
 App: app
 Choose a profile size: